connectedbusiness/connectedwarehouse/README.md

 For new MAC users
 - The command line is found under LaunchPad / Other / Terminal

+If you are using your own MAC
+- if you need to install cordova globally: In terminal run (sudo npm install -g cordova)
+- If INSTALLED and needs to update cordova.
+In terminal run  (sudo npm update -g cordova)

 To confirm development envrionment versions installed on your system:
 	For OS version
 		- click on apple icon, select "about this mac"